By Alyse Bacine

 Those who experienced maternal abandonment may develop anxious attachment, characterized by intense fears of being left and excessive need for reassurance.
 Others develop avoidant attachment, maintaining emotional distance as self-protection.
 Some develop disorganized attachment, simultaneously craving and fearing closeness in a chaotic pattern.

-A longitudinal study tracking adults from infancy found that early mother abandonment in adulthood continues to influence relationship functioning decades later³.
+A longitudinal study tracking adults from infancy found that the effects of mother abandonment in adulthood continue to influence relationship functioning decades later³.
 These patterns don't simply fade with time but actively shape how adults perceive and respond to relationships.

 Low Self-Esteem